Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young son.

 - "You had cause."

 - "Yes."
-(When asked if you believe in the Maker.)
+(When asked if you believe in the Maker.
+Bear in mind this cements your character as a believer.)

-After you have travelled to the Hinterlands to meet Mother Giselle, approach Cassandra.
+After you have traveled to the Hinterlands to meet Mother Giselle, approach Cassandra.
 She will ask you where you're from.
 Select the following:

 - Tell her the truth.